Weighing the Difference: Tips and Best Practices

 3. Choosing Storage for your vSphere Environment that Maintains Your Compatibility Standards

 Even more confusing than server hardware is storage hardware!
-I like to narrow the decision to 4 factors: Cost per GB, Criteria, Performance and Support Staff!
+I like to narrow the decision to 4 factors: Cost per GB, Criteria, Performance, and Support Staff!

 Cost Per GB – Comparing the cost of GB of storage between storage of like type of performance is the first factor.
-Not everything needs tier 1, fast disk or SSD which could mean the difference of $8 per GB, or $30 per GB.
+Not everything needs tier 1, fast disk, or SSD which could mean the difference of $8 per GB, or $30 per GB.

 Performance!
 Performance!
 Performance!
 Don’t underestimate how important storage performance is for vSphere…

 In my experience, storage has been the root cause of the biggest performance issues I’ve dealt with.
-The second is network (oversubscribed switches).
+The second is the network (oversubscribed switches).

-Under sizing your storage to save money will put your vSphere environment at risk for chaos.
+Under-sizing your storage to save money will put your vSphere environment at risk for chaos.
 When storage is overloaded every VM using it suffers from it.